Generic selectors

 The location is a former commercial dock and the whole area is expected to be transformed thanks to Everton's move, with new shops and housing.

-Cost of Everton new stadium, and how will it be funded?
+Cost of Everton new stadium

 Everton new stadium cost | New Everton Stadium capacity | Bramley Moore Dock | Goodison Park